After several years of uncertainty, sports gambling is a sure bet in Massachusetts.

 But traveling to a casino will be far from your only option.

-The law says you have to physically be in Massachusetts when you're placing a bet.
+The law also says you must physically be in Massachusetts as you place your bet.
 So, you won't be able to take your phone to, say, Vermont and place bets across state lines.
 (Exactly how that will be enforced hasn't been outlined yet, but other states with mobile sports betting use geotagging on websites and apps to verify the user's location.)

-The new law directs the Massachusetts Gaming Commission to conduct a study on the feasibility of allowing retail locations to operate sports betting kiosks and report back to the Legislature with recommendations by the end of the year.
+The new law directs the Gaming Commission to conduct a study on the feasibility of allowing retail locations to operate sports betting kiosks and report back to the Legislature with recommendations in the near future.

 When will betting begin?

-All in all, Gaming Commission spokesman Tom Mills told WBUR in an email that they need to decide and formalize "over 200 regulations."
+Gaming Commission spokesman Tom Mills told WBUR in an email last summer that the group needs to decide and formalize "over 200 regulations."
 That includes everything from licensing and technology standards to advertising rules to addiction safeguards.
-They also have to hire staff to lead a new sports betting division, draft the regulations, take public input and formally vote on all the rules.
+Commissioners also had to hire staff to lead a new sports betting division, draft the regulations, take public input and formally vote on all the rules.

 How exactly do you place a bet?